 Common Applications

-Single phase power applications are explained here
+Single-phase power applications are explained here

 - Lighting fixtures

-- Computers and electronics
+- Computers and electronics devices

 - Residential air conditioning units

-Three phase power used in this operations
+Three-phase power used in this operations

 - Industrial machinery

-- Manufacturing equipment
+- Manufacturing devices

 - Motors and pumps